Sermon: Race, Gender, and Sexuality In the Beginning

 Race, Gender, and Sexuality In the Kingdom

 The next chapter in the biblical narrative is redemption and it tells the story of God’s inbreaking kingdom.
 We were created as God’s vice-regents over his Kingdom.
-Through our sin, we rejected God’s rule and were exiled.
+Through our sin, we rejected God’s rule and were exiled from his kingdom.
 But, in the fullness of time, God sent his son to be born King of the Jews.
 When we turn to Jesus, in repentance and faith, trusting in him as Savior and owning him as our Lord, we re-enter God’s kingdom as his sons and daughters.
 What we lost in Adam is restored in Christ.

 So what do race, gender, and sexuality look in Christ kingdom?
 They look like Eden restored.

 Take race or, more biblically, “ethnicity.”
-The nations were separated in Gen. 11, at the Tower of Babel.
+The nations were separated in Gen. 11 at the Tower of Babel.
 Their languages were confused and they were dispersed.
 Fast forward to the day of Pentecost, when Jesus’ disciples received the Holy Spirit.
 Acts 2 describes the scene:

 “Now there were dwelling in Jerusalem Jews, devout men from every nation under heaven.
 And at this sound the multitude came together, and they were bewildered, because each one was hearing them speak in his own language.
 And they were amazed and astonished, saying, “Are not all these who are speaking Galileans?
 And how is it that we hear, each of us in his own native language?
 Parthians and Medes and Elamites and residents of Mesopotamia, Judea and Cappadocia, Pontus and Asia, 10 Phrygia and Pamphylia, Egypt and the parts of Libya belonging to Cyrene, and visitors from Rome, 11 both Jews and proselytes, Cretans and Arabians—we hear them telling in our own tongues the mighty works of God.”